Memberships for our 2023/2024 season are now available!

 The original building committee was headed by Dr. William Hick, who tenaciously drove his team to ensure the facility was built in a timely manner and within budget.
 In 2006, it was renamed to the Lester Centre of the Arts in honour of two strong supporters of the performing arts, Peter and Mary Lester.
 One of the jewels of Northern B.C., locals still refer to it as the "PAC," the initials of its original name.

-As the heart of the arts in Prince Rupert, the Lester Centre can host any type of even, from theatrical performances to weddings; from convocations to town-hall meetings; from rock shows to conferences.
+As the heart of the arts in Prince Rupert, the Lester Centre can host any type of event, from theatrical performances to weddings; from convocations to town-hall meetings; from rock shows to conferences.
 The theatre seats 702 audience members, and the facility includes a large lobby, two concession stands, four changerooms, a green room, and a rehearsal room.

 To find out how to book your event today, CLICK HERE.

 Our stage is well-used, both by community groups who rent the space, and by out-of-town performersLearn more

 At each event, we will have a number of volunteers who dedicate their time to ensuring our audiences get a great theatrical experience.Learn more